Confinement performance predictions for a high field axisymmetric tandem mirror: The RealTwin simulation model

 For a species where $v_p^2 > 0$ along the entire flux surface in $z$, no potential trapping takes place.
 Similarly, the mirror trapping boundary for species $\alpha$ with $v_0$ can be computed with equations:

 where the quantity in parentheses is evaluated at its maximum value in $z$ along a poloidal flux surface.
 If $\phi_p(z)$ is taken to be zero everywhere, this becomes the standard expression for the mirror loss cone.
-Components of the distribution function $f$ which have velocities greater than the outermost loss boundary, potential or mirror, in a simulation are removed after the time advance.
-The loss boundaries are then recomputed for the next timestep based on an updated $\phi_p(z)$ profile calculated with the method below.
+Components of the distribution function $f$ which have velocities less than the outermost loss boundary are removed by a sink term:

+where $L$ is the length of the mirror from mirror throat to mirror throat.
+The loss boundaries are then recomputed for the next timestep based on an updated $\phi_p(z)$ profile calculated with the method below

-CQL3D-m accounts for ambipolarity preservation by directly calculating the Pastukhov potential response \citep{Pastukhov1974,Cohen1978}.
+CQL3D-m accounts for ambipolarity preservation by directly calculating the ambipolar potential response \citep{Pastukhov1974,Cohen1978,Khudik1997}.
 This is done through an iterative relaxation solver which determines the potential required to meet the quasineutrality condition $n_e = \sum_{si} Z_{si} n_{si}$.
-The Pastukhov potential at a given $z$ location along a flux surface is computed by iterating two different calculation methods.
+The ambipolar potential at a given $z$ location along a flux surface is computed by iterating two different calculation methods.
 The first method is an iterative solver which takes:

-where $\phi_p^{(n)}(z)$ is the updated Pastukhov potential at the new timestep, $\phi_p^{(n-1)}$ is the Pastukhov potential at the previous timestep, $f_\mathrm{rlx} \approx 0.5-1.0$ is a relaxation factor added to improve numerical stability, and $n_s$ refers to the local value of density along $z$ for species $s$.
+where $\phi_p^{(n)}(z)$ is the updated ambipolar potential at the new timestep, $\phi_p^{(n-1)}$ is the ambipolar potential at the previous timestep, $f_\mathrm{rlx} \approx 0.5-1.0$ is a relaxation factor added to improve numerical stability, and $n_s$ refers to the local value of density along $z$ for species $s$.
 If only \eqref{eq:method1} is used to calculate $\phi_p(z)$, the code will eventually become unstable.
 To counteract this, the potential is occasionally relaxed with a Boltzmann like response:

 which has been found empirically to ensure stability over many time steps.
 The generation of $\phi_p(z)$ leads to off-midplane trapping due to phenomena such as sloshing ions obtained by skew injected neutral beams \citep{Kesner1980} or sloshing electrons from directed electron cyclotron heating (ECH) \citep{Baldwin1979}.
 Such trapping is not included in a typical bounce-averaged formulation of the Fokker-Planck equation used by CQL3D-m.
 To account for these trapped populations, a Maxwellian component is added to the local off-midplane distribution function with a temperature corresponding to the local potential well depth if an insufficient density can be sourced from the remapped midplane distribution function.